Monday, November 22, 2021

 After two years at this address, we notice a pattern.
 Six times per week involve fire truck sirens going to the same cluster of buildings.
 The dilapidated buildings are part of NYC's Housing Projects (a.k.a.
 The Projects): "affordable housing" that is overrun with unstopped crime.
 Almost daily, the overpaid fire department responds to "false alarms" there.
 (Evidently, they are false alarms because there wouldn't be any buildings left if all of their weekly arrivals were due to actual fires).
 In NYC, when the fire department arrives at a false alarm, they fine the building-owner for their "inconvenience".
 (The police due to the same thing).
 In this corrupt city of wasted tax revenue, the government-owned Housing Authority allows its outdated buildings to trigger several false alarms EVERY WEEK, and the overpaid fire department makes a flashy show of parading to the area to do nothing and get paid extra.
 It's a scam that funnels money into their pockets.
 (It is similar to how the Metropolitan Transit Authority allows overpaid workmen to accrue huge amounts of overtime while not actually fixing anything).
 Both situations are huge inconveniences taxpayers.
 Clearly, the fire fighters don't care that they are away from their station... unconcerned that a real fire might require their presence.
 The worst part is that they drive slowly while making a lot of noise with their sirens.
 They are never in a hurry to get to there.
 So, why use the noisy sirens?

 Furthermore, NYC's fire truck sirens sound like a nasally whine--or a snoring sheep.
-Please watch my video to hear it...
+Please watch my videos to hear it...

-A century passed, and New Yorkers hate the ugly sound of those sirens, but because the manufacturer was founded by JP Morgan, nobody is allowed to stop that company from making money on sirens that disturb every community in America's largest city.
-Even so, the sirens should be used less.
+A century passed, and New Yorkers hate the ugly sound of those sirens, but because the manufacturer was founded by JP Morgan, nobody is allowed to stop the company from making money on sirens that disturb every community in America's largest city.
+Regardless of that, the sirens should be used less.
 In civilized cities, emergency vehicles only activate sirens when needed; they don't add noise pollution needlessly.

 Today, fire truck sirens woke us at 6:30am and wailed aimlessly for five minutes.
 Five.
 It seems as if they drove in circles, instead of making progress to a destination.
 We doubt there was enough traffic on a Sunday morning to necessitate those whining sirens.
 At 10:30, the sirens came back--slowly moving to the Projects.
-At 3pm, the nasal-sounding sirens returned, going slower than a garbage truck.
-I heard them again at 5:30, and then at 10:30.
+At 3pm (15:00), the nasal-sounding sirens returned, going slower than a garbage truck.
+I heard them again at 5:30 (17:30), and then at 10:30 (22:30).
 It is unreal.
+It sounds like a snoring sheep that roams through the area!

 Lewis and I resided in Astoria for 10 years.
 When we moved away from its center, we went to its edge along the riverfront.
 Alas, NYC is greedily full of noise pollution, so the ruckus is inescapable.
 Our friends living in a Penthouse in Sutton Place experience the same never-ending tumult.
 So does our friend who lives on the top floor of a hi-rise in Long Island City.
 Brooklynites and friends who dwell in the West Village or Upper East Side suffer from the same plight.
 NYC is the most expensive city in the world, and it makes residents pay dearly for the privilege of hearing its noise.